springernature/frontend-playbook/README.md

 # The Front-End Playbook

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this playbook are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-## What's this?

 This repo contains The Front-End Playbook.
 It details how we run software development and how we make web and mobile products together.
 It's filled with things we've learned based on our own experience and study of others' experiences.

-See "[Changing the laws of engineering with pull requests](https://www.youtube.com/watch?v=YIpNpptGX6Q)" for an in depth explanation of how developing a playbook like this is of benefit.

 This is a living document that we contribute to in a _public_ GitHub repo.
 Reasons for doing this in the open include (but are not limited to):